-CSC 4380: Information Security (3)
+CSC 4380: Information Security (3) Prerequisite: CSC 2180 with a C or better

 This course provides a broad overview of various threats to the security of information systems.
 Topics include cryptography, encryption, authentication, software security, memory protections, access control, network security, firewalls, viruses and worms, intrusion detection and prevention, and web and database security.
 Societal and ethical impacts of various policies, procedures, and technologies are considered.